paneves1/log_collector/README.md

 ##### log_col_silentv4_latest.zip #####

 - Extract the original
 - Logs fecthed are saved primarily on C:\Windows\temp; if not available, they will be on C:\temp
 - No logging is done
+- Very fast, can run silently, no parameters